 This course provides the student with information about clinical methods and intervention procedures for individuals with developmental and acquired communication disorders.
 In addition, a minimum of 25 supervised observation hours are required.
 Prerequisites: SLP 220, SLP 230, SLP 240, SLP 310, SLP 330, and SLP 334.

-This course introduces students tot he theories and procedures used to provide aural/audiological rehabilitation to children and adults who have hearing loss and to provide concomitant services to their family members.
+This course introduces students to the theories and procedures used to provide aural/audiological rehabilitation to children and adults who have hearing loss and to provide concomitant services to their family members.
 Prerequisites: SLP 340

 This course examines the background, values/beliefs, and language issues of culturally and linguistically diverse populations.
 Specifically, Black, Latino, Native American, and Asian populations are studied to aid in distinguishing language differences from disorders.

 The purpose of this course is to introduce students to research in the fields of speech language pathology and audiology.
 Through participation in original experimental or theoretical investigations and in collaboration with a member of the faculty, students will relate research to clinical practice, both from a historical perspective and a contemporary, evidence-based practice perspective.
 Students will enhance their research skills, and hone their clinical and research interests and professional development through this course.
+Repeatable to 6 credit hours.

 Topics of special interest in communicative disorders not covered in the regular department offerings.
 May be repeated with different topic.